khudgins/documentation/on-premise/administration/dispatcher.rst

 Provisioning Database
 ---------------------

 The provisioning database stores cloud-related information.
-As enStratus interacts with cloud providers, information discovered about the clouds capabilities, user subscriptions, accounts, permissions, and infrastructure are stored in this database.
+As Enstratius interacts with cloud providers, information discovered about the clouds capabilities, user subscriptions, accounts, permissions, and infrastructure are stored in this database.